-ARTICLE 32-POOL NURSES
+ARTICLE 32 POOL NURSES

-- 1. Pool nurses shall supplement regular Nursing Staff. - 2.
-The work week for each pool nurse shall not exceed twenty (20) hours. - 3.
+- 1. Pool nurses shall supplement regular Nursing Staff. - The work week for each pool nurse shall not exceed twenty (20) hours. - 3.
 Pool nurses are covered by the terms and conditions of this Agreement, however, are not eligible for any of the paid time or economic benefits set forth in the Agreement. - 4.
-Upon signing of the Agreement all pool nurses will be paid as follows; or the employees existing rate, whichever is higher.
+Upon signing of the Agreement all pool nurses will be paid as follows; or the employees existing rate, whichever is higher. - 5.
+Per Diem nurses shall be required to work at least one weekend per month, and one winter and one summer major holiday per year (Thanksgiving, Christmas, New Year's Day, Memorial Day, Independence Day, Labor Day).